Buttigieg Tries Again To Woo Black Voters Amid Race Controversy In His Hometown

 "At 5% interest, we know that $1 today will double in less than 20 years," Buttigieg said, talking about the strength of compound interest.
 "By that same compounding, after 50 years, the dollar has become $10.
 After 100 years, it is more than $100.
 In 150 years, it is more than $1,000.
 This is true of the value over time of a dollar saved.

 "And it is also true of a dollar stolen.
-Every dollar plundered 150 years ago, costs the descendants of the victim $1,000 today.
+Every dollar plundered 150 years ago costs the descendants of the victim $1,000 today.
 Each year we do not act, the bill grows greater and the cost cuts deeper.
-Which, contrary to what some believe, means that the fact that some of this theft came a very long time ago, does not make it better; it makes it worse.
-The policies that created these inequities were put in place intentionally, and we need intentional action to reverse these harms – bold and meaningful action that addresses not only the question of safety but also the question of prosperity, knowing that the two cannot be separated, one from another."
+Which, contrary to what some believe, means that the fact that some of this theft came a very long time ago does not make it better; it makes it worse.
+The policies that created these inequities were put in place intentionally, and we need intentional action to reverse these harms — bold and meaningful action that addresses not only the question of safety but also the question of prosperity, knowing that the two cannot be separated one from another."

 But he stopped short of endorsing cutting a check when talking to reporters afterward.
 He said he was in favor of a House resolution to study and develop reparations proposals and that more could be done without it, too.

-"I think we need HR40 to look at reparations," Buttigieg said, "but that spirit is also something we can act on right away, even before a commission gets up and running, in housing, in health, and entrepreneurship, in education, in criminal justice, and of course in access to the vote, in a democracy.
+"I think we need HR40 to look at reparations," Buttigieg said, "but that spirit is also something we can act on right away, even before a commission gets up and running, in housing, in health, and entrepreneurship; in education, in criminal justice, and of course in access to the vote, in a democracy.
 I've written an op-ed recently about it, and we'll be putting out more specific detail about some of the things I mentioned just now and some other areas where I think specific, concrete, intentional action will make all the difference."

-Previously, Buttigieg has said, "I've never seen a specific, workable proposal.
+Buttigieg previously has said, "I've never seen a specific, workable proposal.
 But what I do think is convincing is the idea that we have to be intentional about addressing or reversing harms and inequities that didn't just happen on their own.
 The cleanest way I can think of to do it are through policies."